canonical/cloud-init/doc/sources/smartos/README.rst

 This datasource finds metadata and user-data from the SmartOS virtualization platform (i.e. Joyent).

+Please see http://smartos.org/ for information about SmartOS.

 SmartOS Platform
 ----------------
-The SmartOS virtualization platform meta-data to the instance via the second serial console.
+The SmartOS virtualization platform uses meta-data to the instance via the second serial console.
 On Linux, this is /dev/ttyS1.
-The data is a provided via a simple protocol, where something queries for the userdata, where the console responds with the status and if "SUCCESS" returns until a single ".\n".
+The data is a provided via a simple protocol: something queries for the data, the console responds responds with the status and if "SUCCESS" returns until a single ".\n".

 New versions of the SmartOS tooling will include support for base64 encoded data.